Investment Officer, Private Equity

-- Seven years of investment management experience, including three years of asset/portfolio management experience.
+- Five years of investment management experience including two years of asset/portfolio management experience.

-- MBA or similar graduate-level degree, Chartered Financial Analyst or Chartered Alternative Investment Analyst designation may substitute for two of the seven years' experience requirement.
+MBA or similar graduate-level degree, Chartered Financial Analyst, or Chartered Alternative Investment Analyst designation may substitute for two of the five years' experience requirement.

-- Knowledgeable of private equity investment strategies and markets, as well as a familiar with institutional managers in private equity investment management;
+- Experience with private equity investment strategies and markets, as well as with institutional managers in private equity investment management;

-- Experienced selecting, monitoring, and managing financial relationships;
+- Experience with selecting, monitoring, and managing financial relationships;

 - Able to balance priorities as project timelines dictate;